Secret Stores Reference

-Secret Stores provide the option to store resource credentials in a secrets storage tool controlled by you, rather than saving them with strongDM.
-If your organization already manages and rotates credentials with a tool such as Hashicorp Vault or AWS Secrets Manager, nothing about that workflow will have to change.
+Secret store integrations provide the option to store resource credentials in a third-party tool controlled by you, rather than saving them with strongDM.
+If your organization already manages and rotates credentials with a supported secret store provider, nothing about that workflow will have to change.

 Why Secret Stores?

-Secret Stores enable organizations to easily manage and automate the storage and rotation of credentials using third-party secrets storage tools.
+Secret Stores enable organizations to easily manage and automate the storage and rotation of credentials using third-party secrets stores.

-Some organizations' security policies forbid the storage of credentials outside of a designated secrets storage tool.
-You can use strongDM Secret Stores to meet this requirement.
-When using the Secret Stores feature, your credentials will never be recorded on our servers.
-Your gateway servers request credentials directly from your secrets storage tool to enable credential-free user authentication.
+Some organizations’ security policies forbid the storage of credentials outside of a designated secret store provider.
+You can take advantage of this integration to adhere to that requirement while using strongDM.
+When you choose to store credentials for your resources in secret stores, your credentials will never be recorded on our servers.
+Your gateway servers request credentials directly from the secret stores to enable authentication.

 How do Secret Stores work?

-- Configure a secrets storage tool for use with strongDM.
+- Configure a secret store provider for use with strongDM.

 - Each time you set up a new resource, give strongDM a path to the credential it needs in the store.

-When a client connects to a resource, the relay authenticates to your secrets storage tool, and fetches credentials for the resource.
-Those credentials never leave the relay, and are never stored or recorded by strongDM.
+When a client connects to a resource, the relay authenticates to your secret store provider, and fetches credentials for the resource.
+Those credentials never leave your relay server, and are never stored or recorded by strongDM.

 When you add, change, or rotate credentials, strongDM will neither notice nor care.
-However, if you move or remove a credential within the secrets storage tool itself, you must update its path within strongDM to avoid disrupting service.
+However, if you move or remove a credential within the secret store itself, you must update its path within strongDM to avoid disrupting service.

-All credentials for resources accessed through strongDM are stored in your secrets storage tool.
-Credentials to access your secrets storage tool are stored on the relays you host.
-No credentials, either for your secrets storage tool or your resources, are ever transmitted to strongDM.
+All credentials for resources accessed through strongDM are stored in your secret store.
+Credentials to access your secrets stores provider are kept on the relays you host.
+No credentials, either for your secret store provider or for your individual resources, are ever transmitted to strongDM.

 Allowing credential storage in strongDM

-You have the option to exclusively use Secret Stores and globally disallow saving resource credentials with strongDM.
+You have the option to exclusively use secret stores and globally disallow saving resource credentials directly with strongDM.

-Conversely, you also have the option to allow credentials to be stored with strongDM, and potentially have a mixed system.
-In this case, some resource credentials would use Secret Stores, while others would be stored with strongDM.
+Conversely, you also have the option to allow credentials to be stored with strongDM and have a mixed system.
+In this case, some resources would use secret stores, while others would have their credentials stored with strongDM.
 You can even have two versions of the same resource, one with stored credentials, the other without.

 Authentication with Secret Stores

-Your relay needs to be able to authenticate with the secrets storage tool.
-If the tool is down or inaccessible, that resource will be unavailable.
+Your relay needs to be able to authenticate with the secrets stores provider.
+If the secret store is down or inaccessible, that resource will be unavailable as well.
 The diagnostics panel for the resource indicates whether credentials are available, and details any errors that may occur during the process.